A HARLOW project working with young people to combat violent crime could close by April if it doesn’t get more funding.

 When asked about the risk of young people actually being involved with drug crime, Robert said: “Kids will pursue a social hierarchy, this means that they will do drugs and be a part of knife crime.
 The youngest drug seller in Harlow is only eight years old and he’s managed by his 13-year-old sister.”

 Robert had nothing but praise for CLIH, saying “There is a 100 per cent visible improvement.
-One of the lads we’re helping had an extremely negative attendance, I thought he was a new student, now after the intervention of CLIH, his attendance has gone up to 92 per cent.
+One of the lads we’re helping had an extremely negative attendance; now after the intervention of CLIH, his attendance has gone up to 92 per cent.
 We should have a Ben and David in every school.”

 Despite the significant role that CLIH has in Harlow, they’re funding is significantly low.
 Whilst they had received funding from Harlow Council and the PFCC, Police Fire and Crime Commissioner for Essex, in the past, the money given was finite and unsustainable.